kparc/kcc/README.md

 2432902008176640000j
 ```

-Now that you parted ways with loops, and discussed `over` in details, it is time to meet the rest of **six 𝒌 adverbs**.
+Now that you parted ways with loops, and discussed `over` in detail, it is time to meet the rest of **six 𝒌 adverbs**.
 Please welcome the magnificent six, and note that only most trivial use cases are shown:

 <a name="nsl-overscan"></a>
 ----------------